thoughtspot/thoughtspot.github.io/_end-user/search/about-the-search-bar.md

 ## Related searches

 At the end of the **Search** page is the system provides searches you might find useful.
-These are quick searches you can load into the search bar by simply click on the provided link.
+These are quick searches you can load into the search bar by simply click the provided link.